 In vitro fertilization with donor eggs is an assisted reproduction technique in which an egg (from a donor) and sperm (either from the partner or from a sperm donor) are united in the laboratory to produce embryos that can then be placed into the uterus with the aim of achieving pregnancy.
 The donor eggs are fertilized in the laboratory using one of the two variations of the IVF technique, conventional IVF or ICSI, both of which give high success rates.

 The use of donor eggs, sometimes referred to as ovodonation, has helped many people who are unable to use their own gametes fulfil their dreams of becoming parents.
 Indeed, the treatment results in some of the highest success rates in assisted reproduction treatments.
 One of the reasons is that the donated eggs come from young, healthy women who have been previously screened extensively for any infectious or genetic diseases.
-These oocytes are of excellent quality and help maximize the chances of success of the treatment.
+These eggs are of excellent quality and help maximize the chances of success of the treatment.

 Some of the most frequently asked questions from our patients are regarding the symptoms experienced after the embryo transfer.
 Therefore, in this post we will explain what is an embryo transfer, what are the most common symptoms after an egg donor IVF treatment and how long they last.